About the Foundation

 Laurie Mezzalingua, a breast cancer patient for 12 years, established the Saint Agatha Foundation in 2004 to provide financial assistance to individuals in Central New York State who are afflicted with breast cancer.
 The Foundation is dedicated to providing support, comfort and care to breast cancer patients through financial assistance programs.
 The Saint Agatha Foundation provides support, allowing patients to focus on their treatment, not their bills.

 The Saint Agatha Foundation provides financial support to breast cancer patients in Onondaga, Cortland, Cayuga, Madison, Oneida, Oswego, and Jefferson Counties in Central New York.
 The city of Syracuse is one of the 10 poorest places in the United States, according to data released recently by the U.S. Census Bureau.
 Watertown has a 40% poverty rate, compared to 18% in NY State overall.

 Breast cancer is one of the most common cancers among women in New York State.
 Each year in New York, more than 15,000 women are diagnosed with breast cancer and almost 2,600 women die from the disease.
 About 150 men are diagnosed with breast cancer each year in New York State.
 The economic impact to breast cancer patients and their families can be devastating.

-In 2020 alone, the Saint Agatha Foundation assisted more than 847 women and their families by providing grants to hospitals and organizations in six counties.
+In 2021 alone, the Saint Agatha Foundation assisted more than 640 patients and their families by providing grants to hospitals and organizations in seven counties.

 in the past decade